Dell Laptop Screen Replacement Cost UK 2026: Inspiron, XPS & Latitude Prices

 Is Dell laptop screen repair worth it?

 Almost always.
 An Inspiron screen from £89.95 returns a perfectly good machine for a fraction of a replacement, and an XPS — being a premium, four-figure machine — is worth repairing even at the top of the range, because a £229.95 screen is still far cheaper than a new XPS 16 and keeps the InfinityEdge OLED grade and machined chassis intact.
 The honest exception is a very old, low-value Inspiron where the screen approaches the machine's worth, which we weigh against the beyond-economical-repair threshold.
-The 27-month guarantee — more than double the 12 months most independents offer — makes the economics cleaner still.
+And the 27-month guarantee — well over twice the year most high-street shops put their name to — tilts the maths further toward repair.

 All Dell laptop repairs